Find out about the public space protection orders in place in the borough

 You can view the orders below:

 The Public Spaces Protection Order (Control of Dogs) 2015 places controls on dog fouling, requiring dogs to be on leads, or banning dogs in certain parts of the borough.
-You can find out more on our dog issues page.
+You can find out more on our dog control page.

 Our enforcement policy